guhrodrrigues/luxe/README.md

 ### Luxe

-Explore the new website that simplifies the creation of sophisticated dark mode components.
-With React, Tailwind CSS and Framer Motion, easily achieve an elegant and modern aesthetic in your digital projects.
+Explore the new website that simplifies the creation of sophisticated components.
+With React, Tailwind CSS and Motion, easily achieve an elegant and modern aesthetic in your digital projects.

 <a href="https://luxeui.com">
   See the website